Sunak unveils £30bn support package – but warns ‘hardship lies ahead’

 Unveiling announcements in a “plan for jobs” which could cost up to £30 billion, Mr Sunak also:

-– Confirmed plans to abolish stamp duty on properties up to £500,000 in England and Northern Ireland.
+– Confirmed plans to abolish stamp duty on properties up to £500,000 in England and Northern Ireland under a temporary measure lasting until March 31 2021.

 – Announced an “eat out to help out” plan for dining out in August to boost the hospitality sector, with a 50% discount per head from Monday to Wednesday up to a maximum discount of £10 per diner.

-– Slashed VAT on food, accommodation and attractions from 20% to 5%, a tax cut worth up to £4 billion.
+– Slashed VAT on food, accommodation and attractions from 20% to 5% from July 15 until January 12, a tax cut worth up to £4 billion.

+– Set out a scheme for firms to be given £2,000 for each new apprentice they hire under the age of 25 and a new bonus of £1,500 for apprentices over that age.

 The furlough scheme winds down in October, and Mr Sunak is acting in an attempt to avoid widespread redundancies as state support is withdrawn.